zoe-1/university-vagrant/README.md

     * 8080  ->  8080

 - #### hosts configs
-    Note: must use 0.0.0.0 with couchdb and hapi server for Guest machine to allow connections from other computers.
+    Note: must use 0.0.0.0 with couchdb, rethinkdb, and hapi server for Guest machine to allow connections from other computers.
     In other words, your HOST computer will not be able to access the guest VM if 0.0.0.0 is not configured as described below.
 The guest will refuse connections